The Week Ahead - Term 2, Week 7

 Project Based Learning at Concordia

-We will be holding our Parent-Teacher Interviews during Week 9.
-There will be some interviews conducted before and after school from Tuesday 15 June until Thursday 17 June and all day on Friday 18 June.
+We will be holding our Parent/Teacher Interviews during Week 9.
+There will be interviews conducted before and after school from Monday 13 June until Friday 17 June.
 All bookings will be made through Parent Lounge.

 Click here for instructions on how to access your Parent Lounge account.